 Lens flare is a light artifact that occurs when an intensely bright light travels into the lens through an unintended, non-image forming path.
 It comes in different forms, do read this tutorial on how to deal with lens flare if you want to know how lens flare occurs and how you can avoid it.

-In this tutorial, we are going to show you how you can create lens flare to transform a dull image to something more lively.
+In this tutorial, we are going to show you how you can create a lens flare to transform a dull image into something more lively.

 Tips On Creating Lens Flare

 You can technically create lens flare in any kind of image, there is no right or wrong here.
 Photography is an art, so I believe you should do anything that you feel is right for you.
 If your aim is to create a more natural image, here are a few tips for you.